 There are two main misconceptions when homeowners find tree roots lurking in their sewer lines.
 Firstly, they assume that either their sewer lines are broken and need replacement or that the pipe is leaking and needs repair.
 Fortunately, neither one of these common assumptions is necessarily true.
 As tree roots slowly grow between a sewer pipe’s joints, they form the connection, essentially acting like a cork.
 Thereby causing no leakage.
 We usually recommend your sewer line be cleaned with a 3″ to 4″ blade and then re-scoped to reassess the condition’s severity before recommending a repair.

-Whether you’re a homeowner in need of an emergency sewer line cleaning or are searching for a licensed plumber who can perform regular maintenance, Nick’s Residential Plumbing and Sewer Services can help.
+Whether you’re a homeowner in need of an emergency sewer line cleaning or are searching for a licensed plumber who can perform regular maintenance, Nick’s Residential Plumbing and Air Conditioning can help.
 We have a team of experts who are well trained and bring extensive experience to the table.
 They will be able to assess your situation, offer their recommendation, and then carry out the work.

 We look forward to hearing from you.